wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_macos.rst

 By default, all agent files can be found at the following location: ``/Library/Ossec/``.

-.. note:: Now that the agent is installed, the next step is to register and configure it to communicate with the manager.
-For more information about this process, please visit the :doc:`user manual<../../user-manual/agents/registering/index>`.
+.. note:: Now that the agent is installed, if you didn't use the automatic configuration / registration method, you will now have to register and configure the agent to communicate with the manager.
+For more information about this process, please visit :doc:`user manual<../../user-manual/agents/registering/index>`.